Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Proposed method

 \item Hard sample mining(HSM)

-.In this paper, the proposed HSM method based on cosine similarity is used to determine the hard samples.
+In this paper, the proposed HSM method based on cosine similarity is used to select the hard samples.
 Specifically, when constructing a mini-batch, the proposed HSM method first randomly selects a sample from each class as initialization.
-Subsequently, either a random sample from the dataset is selected or a random anchor is chosen from the current mini-batch and its hard samples are determined to extend this mini-batch.
-In the latter case, the sample of a different class with the highest cosine similarity to the selected anchor is selected as its hard negative sample, while the sample of the same class with the lowest cosine similarity to the anchor is selected as a hard positive sample.
+Subsequently, either a random sample from the dataset is selected or a random query sample is chosen from the current mini-batch and its hard samples are determined to extend this mini-batch.
+In the latter case, the sample of a different class with the highest cosine similarity to the selected query sample is selected as its hard negative sample, while the sample of the same class with the lowest cosine similarity to the query sample is selected as a hard positive sample.
 We keep repeating the above process until the size of the mini-batch reaches the batch size.
-It is worth noting that the proposed HSM method is applied to construct the mini-batches of both CFL and MLP stages.
-In the MLP stage, specifically, the misclassified samples for the current stage are used to initialize the mini-batches in the next stage.
+It is worth noting that the proposed HSM method is applied to construct the mini-batches of both the SCL and MLP stages.
+In the MLP stage, specifically, the misclassified samples for the current stage are used by HSM to initialize the mini-batches in the next stage.
 In this case, each time at initialization, a sample is randomly taken from misclassified samples if it is not empty, or from the dataset otherwise.